xencloudtech/dywa-ansible-role/README.md

 # DyWA

-Ansible role which installs and configure DyWA with PostgreSQL as database backend and Nginx as proxy.
+Ansible role which installs and configures DyWA with PostgreSQL as database backend and Nginx as proxy.

 ## Role Variables